Tonttuwerks Stone Grinding

 Approximately 30°F to 35°F — Tracks becoming wet but not saturated.

-*Customer can consider hand structuring over any of the above grinds.
-Additional grinds exist off-menu for narrower ranges.
+*Hand structuring available upon customer request over any of the above grinds.
+Ask about additional off-menu grinds for narrower ranges and conditions outside the Midwest.
 Call/email Tom Novak ([email protected]) or come in for recommendations.

-**Note—Some skis that come in for stone grinding have bases that are excessively uneven.
-This can be due to simple wear or some manufacturers design and choice of core materials that have a high susceptibility to thermal damage (i.e. when waxing skis).
+**Note—Excessively uneven bases are sometimes impossible to fully grind flat.
+This can be due to simple wear or some manufacturers design and choice of core materials that have a high susceptibility to thermal damage (i.e. when iron-waxing skis).
 Tom strives to get skis flat, but it is not always possible—your ski base has only so much polyethylene.

 The evolution of Nordic ski base maintenance.